A Reference Document · The Language Firm

 Deputizing

 The shorthand the firm uses for the act of designating a vendor as a School Official under the FERPA contractor exception.
-The deputizing happens at the signature, and in some cases, at the clicking of "I agree."
-The control has to happen every day after.
-The firm distinguishes sharply between deputizing (the contract event) and direct control (the ongoing working condition); a deputizing without direct control is a documented governance failure regardless of what the DPA's text appears to cover.
+The firm distinguishes between deputizing (the contract event) and direct control (the ongoing working condition); a deputizing without direct control is a documented governance failure regardless of what the DPA's text appears to cover.

 School Official